madutv/nlp-wiki-data-py/README.md

 `Default`: true

 `Example`: In the below example, only Brain and Human_Brain wiki pages will be read.
-However, links that match the match patter in the above pages will be tracked and stored in a pickle file which may be used later on.
+However, links that match the match patter from these pages will be tracked and stored in a pickle file which may be used later on.

 ```
 wiki_dataset --seed Brain Human_Brain -m .*neuro|.*neural -r false
 ```

-##### --limit or -l:
+#### --limit or -l:
-**Description**: Wikipedia may contain way too many links especially when looking at pages recursively.
+`Description`: Wikipedia may contain too many links especially when looking at pages recursively.
 This option limits the number of additional pages to be read.
 This option will only be relevant if recursive is set to true.

-**Default** 20
+`Default` 20

-**Example**:
+`Example`: In the below example, along with reading Brain & Human_Brain and tracking links that match the match pattern, 100 additional pages are read either based on links or [pickle file](#--pickle-or--p).

 ```
 wiki_dataset --seed Brain Human_Brain -m .*neuro|.*neural -l 100
 ```
-In the above example, along with reading Brain & Human_Brain and tracking links that match the match pattern, 100 additional pages are read based on links within pages.

-##### --pickle or -p:
+#### --pickle or -p:
-**Description**: Path to pickle file tracking items that are read.
+`Description`: Path to pickle file tracking items that are read.
 This enables to incrementally read items.
 Pickle file stores a dict.
 Example:
 ```
     {